Culf maps and edgewise subdivision: Culfy and righteous maps

-To say that $p$ is a left fibration is to say that for any given square $\theta$, the space of lifts $\gamma$ is contractible.
-More formally this means that the following diagram of spaces is a pullback:
+The space of lifts of $\theta$ is the space of fillers $\gamma \colon n \to Y$ in this square.
+Contractibility of the space of fillers for each such $\theta$ (with $\alpha$ fixed) means that the following diagram of spaces is a pullback: